What's in Store

 Tips on where to shop in Houston

 The fourth-largest city in the nation, Houston is arguably the style capital of the South.
 It's home to a Project Runway winner and more than a dozen distinct shopping areas, with retail that runs the gamut from vintage to high-end designer.
-Check out our exclusive shopping tour while you're planning your trip.

 The Galleria: Multi-taskers and shopaholics rejoice in the glory of the Galleria and its 375-plus stores and grand ice rink, flanked by Neiman Marcus, Saks Fifth Avenue, Nordstrom and Macy's.
 Akin to New York's Fifth Avenue or Rodeo Drive in Beverly Hills--with shops like Louis Vuitton, Montblanc, Chanel, Gucci and Versace--the sprawling mall also has hip designer boutiques like Tory Burch and Henri Bendel, plus J. Crew, Lululemon and Aveda.

 Highland Village: Drive into the palm tree-lined shopping center and take advantage of complimentary valet service for a totally different shopping experience, just a short drive from The Galleria.
 You'll find BHLDN, Anthropologie, Kiehl's, West Elm, Crate & Barrel and Restoration Hardware's The Gallery at Highland Village.

 Uptown Park: Hip.
 Homegrown.
 Houston.